Skip to Main Content

 Al Jubail and the Eastern Province Hotel Tier

-MICHELIN's hotel selection programme, which expanded its Saudi Arabia coverage in recent years as part of the guide's broader Gulf region push, applies consistent criteria across property type, design quality, service standards, and overall guest experience.
+MICHELIN's hotel selection programme applies consistent criteria across property type, design quality, service standards, and overall guest experience.
 A MICHELIN Selected designation does not carry the star hierarchy of the dining guide, but it does signal that a property has cleared a defined quality threshold recognised by an independent international body.
-In Al Jubail's context, where the peer set is largely composed of mid-scale business hotels, that credential carries meaningful weight.
-For comparable IHG-branded properties elsewhere in the Kingdom, see Dar Al Tawhid InterContinental Makkah by IHG in and InterContinental Dar Al Iman Madinah by IHG in Medina, both of which operate in high-volume pilgrim-city contexts with very different demand profiles.
+In Al Jubail's context, where the comparable set is largely composed of mid-scale business hotels, that credential carries meaningful weight.
+For comparable IHG-branded properties elsewhere in the Kingdom, see InterContinental Dar Al Iman Madinah by IHG in Medina, which operates in a high-volume pilgrim-city context with a very different demand profile.

 Physical Setting and Design Character